k-yoan/surrogate_graph_diffusion/README.md

 # Surrogate Models for Diffusion on Graphs: A High-Dimensional Polynomial Approach

-This repository contains the code and data for the numerical experiments conducted as part of the paper "Surrogate Models for Diffusion on Graphs via Sparse Polynomial Approximation", which is based on Kylian Ajavon's Master's thesis research at Concordia University.
-The paper is co-authored by Kylian Ajavon and Dr. Simone Brugiapaglia, with Dr. Giuseppe Alessio D’Inverno as the lead author.
+This repository contains the code and data for the numerical experiments conducted as part of the paper "Surrogate Models for Diffusion on Graphs via Sparse Polynomial Approximation", co-authored by Giuseppe Alessio D'Inverno, Kylian Ajavon and Simone Brugiapaglia.

 In this paper, we explored diffusion processes on graphs and proposed a novel approach for approximating the state of a graph via sparse polynomial expansions.
 Our approach can help overcome the computational challenges of simulating diffusion processes on large-scale systems, and we demonstrate its accuracy in approximating these diffusion processes through the numerical experiments in this repository.